eltorocorp/eltoro-stats-to-csv/README.md

 Run the included windows bat script as a scheduled task.
 Be sure to edit the last lines and add your username/password, and make sure the server has python installed - link is in the batch script

+The first time you set this up on windows, you need to run the "Setup.bat" script on windows as well, to install the requests module for python.

+In a linux environment, jsut do a sudo pip install requests